 Is there a way to tell if a diet is healthy?

-The healthiest way to successfully lose weight is to make small changes that will fit into your lifestyle.
-An easy way to make sure that a weight loss program is healthy and right for you, is to see if it includes the following:
+An easy way to make sure that a diet is healthy and right for you, is to see if it includes the following:

 - Regular exercise or physical activity